 For that, we turned to big-league dermatologist Joshua Zeichner, MD, who also serves as the director of cosmetic and clinical research in the department of dermatology at Mount Sinai Hospital.
 “I recommend treating acne at home in the same way that we approach it in the office: You want to get to the root of what causes acne by combining multiple different active ingredients that address different causative factors,” he says.

-Dr. Zeichner's go-to combination for at-home treatment?
+Dr. Zeichner's go-to combination for an at-home treatment?
 Topical benzoyl peroxide products paired with salicylic acid cleansers or scrubs.
 “Benzoyl peroxide helps lower levels of acne-causing bacteria on the skin and helps reduce inflammation, while salicylic acid helps remove excess oil and exfoliate the dead cells from the surface of the skin,” he says.
-Find the skin pro’s other first-line remedies, ahead, which make getting rich-girl skin possible without the pesky side effects of overwhelming wealth.
+Find the skin pro’s other first-line remedies, ahead, which makes getting rich-girl skin possible without a trip to the derm or a call to increase your credit line.